KxSystems/docs/docs/ref/dotq.md

 .Q.l x
 ```

-Where `x` is a symbol atom naming a directory in the current directory, loads
+Where `x` is a hsym or symbol atom naming a directory in the current directory, loads
 it recursively as in [`load`](load.md), but into the default namespace.

 (Implements system command [`\l`](../basics/syscmds.md#l-load-file-or-directory).)